webage003/bigbangrke/docs/guides/deployment_scenarios/quickstart.md

   # Alternatively:
   # echo 'fs.file-max=131072' | sudo tee -a /etc/sysctl.d/fs-file-max.conf

-  # Relabel files for SELinux:
+  # Relabel files for SELinux if using RedHat based distribution:
   # restorecon -RvvF /etc/sysctl.d

   # Also Needed by Sonarqube